Skip to main content

 Severity: Warning.
 Default channels: Email and in app.

-A campaign's impressions today fell sharply below its recent baseline ratio, the ads have effectively stopped showing.
-Unlike "campaign not spending its budget" (which watches spend over five consecutive days), this alert triggers fast on a one day impression collapse, useful for catching sudden eligibility or disapproval events that cut delivery overnight.
+A campaign's impressions today fell sharply below its recent baseline ratio.
+The ads effectively stopped showing.
+Unlike "campaign not spending its budget" (which watches spend over five consecutive days), this alert triggers fast, on a one day impression collapse.
+This helps catch sudden eligibility or disapproval events that cut delivery overnight.

 Cost per acquisition spiking